California Law Revision Commission: Staff

 Seven of the CLRC's ten members are appointed by the Governor for four year terms, with the advice and consent of the California Senate.
 One Member of the Senate is appointed by the Senate Committee on Rules, one Member of the Assembly is appointed by the Speaker of the Assembly, and the Legislative Counsel serves ex officio.

-The Commission's staff consists of its Executive Director, Chief Deputy Counsel, two staff attorneys, and two administrative support staff.
+The Commission's staff consists of its executive director, chief deputy counsel, two staff attorneys, and two administrative support staff.
+The current executive director is Sharon Reilly.

 Location

 The CLRC currently maintains its main office at UC Davis School of Law and a branch office at Cubberley Community Center in Palo Alto.

 Code Commission

 The CLRC is the successor to the California Code Commission, which itself was the successor to a series of earlier ad hoc codification commissions.
 The Code Commission was established in 1929.
 It spent 24 years codifying the massive body of uncodified law that had accumulated (and continued to accumulate) in the California Statutes, because the original California Codes were not a comprehensive codification.

 After the Code Commission completed the monumental task of codifying virtually all general California statutory law into the California Codes, it recommended the creation of the CLRC, as a permanent law reform body.